Popular Force: History

 Popular Force was formed in 2010 by the merger of the Alliance for the Future coalition, formed in 2005 through the union of the Cambio 90 and New Majority parties, which were created during the government of Alberto Fujimori.

-Alliance for the Future ran in the 2006 elections; Martha Chávez was chosen to appear for the presidential elections.
+Alliance for the Future ran in the 2006 Peruvian general election; Martha Chávez was chosen to appear for the presidential elections.
 However, it came in fourth place with 7.44% of the votes cast.
 On the other hand, it managed to have parliamentary representation with 13 seats, including Keiko Fujimori who obtained the largest vote compared to the other candidates in Lima.

 Keiko's role as a congresswoman was moderate since she maintained a dialogue with APRA.
 In other words, it was a support for the government of the day in various legislative processes.
 In subsequent years, her role was discreet as she had periods of leave due to her double maternity leave, trips abroad due to representative obligations and to complete her studies abroad.
 During her presence at the congress, she was head of the commissions for Women and Social Development, Economy, Banking, Finance and Financial Intelligence, Foreign Trade and Tourism, Budget and General Account of the Republic, and Housing and Construction.

 On 21 September 2007, Alberto Fujimori was extradited from Chile after the prosecutor of the Chilean Supreme Court, Mónica Maldonado, recommended his extradition for cases of human rights violations and crimes of corruption during his government.
 In December of the same year, the ruling in the case of former President Alberto Fujimori was handed down in the special court room of the Supreme Court in Lima.
-Guilt is indicated for the crime of usurpation of functions in the search of the home of former presidential adviser Vladimiro Montesinos when the vladivideos scandal occurred.
+Guilt is indicated for the crime of usurpation of functions in the search of the home of former presidential adviser Vladimiro Montesinos when the "Vladi-videos" scandal occurred.
 Faced with this fact, the court ruled 6 years in prison.

-In July 2008, the Fujimorist bloc helped APRA Congressman Javier Velásquez Quesquén's candidacy for the presidency of the congress.
+In July 2008, the Fujimorist bloc helped APRA Congressman Javier Velásquez's candidacy for the presidency of the congress.
 Consequently, the opposition group indicated that this was due to the flexibilities that former president Fujimori received in jail.
 That same year, Keiko declared her intention to unite all Fujimorists into a single party.

+Popular Force is the country’s most powerful and best-structured political force.
+The party governs Peru from Congress, where it holds a position of strength.
+It has managed to consolidate its political control by appointing individuals aligned with its interests to head several key institutions, such as the Constitutional Court and the Public Ministry.
+It has been responsible for the removal of three presidents in ten years.
+Keiko Fujimori has been its undisputed leader since her brother Kenji Fujimori’s withdrawal from political life and her father’s death in 2024.